Why are freshmen and sophomores required to live on campus?

 Do you have coed residence halls?

-Hallett, Erickson, Hoyum and Livedalen halls are coed by floor and Brown Hall is coed by unit.
-Park Region halls house females only.
+Hallett, Erickson, Hoyum and Livedalen halls are coed by floor and Fjelstad is coed by wing.
+Park Region hall houses females only.
 The campus apartments, for upperclass students, are all coed.
 These apartments include Bogstad Manor, Bogstad East, Boe-Olsen, and the Townhouses.

 Are the residence hall rooms furnished?